-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Candidate demonstrates insight into his/her content and pedagogical knowledge and includes goal setting for continuous learning.
-Candidate demonstrates insight into his/her content and pedagogical knowledge and is aware of the need for continuous learning.
-Candidate refers to his/her content and pedagogical knowledge.
-Candidate needs to refer to his/her content and pedagogical knowledge.
+Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt.)
+Emerging/Needs Development (0 pts) Candidate demonstrates Candidate demonstrates insight Candidate refers to his/her Candidate needs to refer to his/her insight into his/her content and into his/her content and pedagogical content and pedagogical content and pedagogical knowledge. pedagogical knowledge and knowledge and is aware of the need knowledge. includes goal setting for for continuous learning. continuous learning.